 How it started:

 Ethiopian Airlines found out about the nonprofit work we were doing in Ethiopia, and not only discounted our tickets, but upgraded us for free.
-(Ethiopian Airlines is a very patriotic business; they are … Keep Reading!!!
+(Ethiopian Airlines is a very patriotic business; they are still an … Keep Reading!!!

 On our final day at the Aregash Lodge in Ethiopia, the owner came over and said, “God works in mysterious ways… The Water Minister of Ethiopia surprised me with a visit today.
 He came all the way from Addis Ababa.”